intel/CacheLib/MultiTierDataMovement.md

 ## Synchronous Eviction and Promotion

-- `disableEvictionToMemory`: Disables eviction to memory (item is always evicted to NVMe or removed on eviction)
+- `disableEviction`: Disables eviction to memory (item is always evicted to NVMe or removed on eviction)

 ## Background Evictors